SakuraBlossomTree/My-C--Notes/trees.md

 The root node is at the top of the tree and there can be only one root node

-the order of an tree is the maximum amount of children in the tree
+The order of an tree is the maximum amount of children in the tree

-the degree of the tree is how many children does the root node have
+The degree of the tree is how many children does the root node have

-the height of the tree is the maximum number of the level of a tree
+The height of the tree is the maximum number of the level of a tree

 ### 2 Tree

-it is a tree in which each node has only two nodes (Need to change this)
+It is a tree in which each node has only two nodes (Need to change this)

-### Node labelling
+### Node labeling

-The root node is labelled as x and the left node is 2x+1 and right node as 2x+2
+The root node is labeled as x and the left node is 2x+1 and right node as 2x+2

-Usually the root node is labelled as 0
+Usually the root node is labeled as 0

 ```mermaid
 graph TD